jasonall/Collective/README.md

 Your project contains a list of Customers:

-List<Customer> customers;
+List<Customer> customers:

-Christmas is coming up, and you want to send holiday greetings to all your customers.
-You can do this by calling SendGreetings(IList<string> names).
+Christmas is coming up, and you'd like to send holiday greetings to all your customers.
+To do this, you need to call SendGreetings(IList<string> names).
 But the SendGreetings method requires a list of strings, and you've got a list of Customers.
 What to do?

 You could create a copy of the list, like this: